-The third question around the announcement of the planned -- after "Who are these guys?" and "What are they going to do with/to the team?" -- is, "How much are they paying?" sale
+The third question around the announcement of the planned New York Islanders sale -- after "Who are these guys?" and "What are they going to do with/to the team?" -- is, "How much are they paying?"

 (However, I'd argue a more important third question is, "Can they afford what they're paying and still invest in the team?")